scope-monitor

 This project has 5 pillars that will direct the development of this tool:

 I. Intuitive Usage: The usage of the tool must be intuitive.
-This means the usability should follow other popular tool's common behaviours.
+This means the usability should follow other popular tool's common behaviors.
 For example, the history navigation (Up Arrow and Down Arrow) follows the history navigation of OS terminal like in the Unix shell and in the Windows Powershell.

 II.
 Compactness and Orthogonality: The features must follow the compactness and orthogonality principles of the Unix.